Brando, McQueen, Mitchum, Burton: Hollywood Bad Boys Of The '60s

 Although he was always brash and bold, the public first learned of Marlon Brando’s bad boy reputation when word leaked out about his behavior on the set of the 1962 Mutiny on the Bounty.
 Brando was prone to tantrums and outbursts and was said to be the reason why the film was over budget and why a new director was brought in midway through filming.
 Known for being a hot-head, Brando broke the jaw of a paparazzo reporter in the early 1970s.
 Brando’s love affairs were the stuff of Hollywood gossip.
 He had a string of romances that produced eleven children.
 He even admitted to several homosexual affairs and was even romantically linked to Jack Nicholson, a claim Brando did not confirm or deny.

 To say Steve McQueen was a bad-ass is an understatement.
 The Great Escape actor was a racecar driver, motorcycle rider, pilot, ex-Marine, ex-lumberjack and a graduate of a reform school for delinquent boys.
 He even worked in a brothel and a circus, before moving to Hollywood.
 On many of his films, such as The Magnificent Seven and The Towering Inferno, McQueen earned a reputation for being defiant and combative with directors, but he was such as box office draw that producers were forced to look past his aggressiveness.
-Also caught up in the sixties counter-culture, McQueen was a daily marijuana user and was heavy into cocaine in the late sixties and early seventies.
+The star of Bullitt was also caught up in the sixties counter-culture, McQueen was a daily marijuana user and was heavy into cocaine in the late sixties and early seventies.
 He was arrested for drunk driving in early 1972, but that run-in with the law just added to his bad boy image.

 Best known for his award-winning films, Splendor in the Grass, Bonnie and Clyde and Shampoo, Warren Beatty’s off-screen antics earned him the reputation for being one of Hollywood’s biggest womanizers.
 Beatty was romantically linked to many of the biggest female celebrities of the sixties and seventies, including Joan Collins, Cher, Diane Keaton, Madonna, and many more.
-In fact, rumors have been swirling for years that Beatty had slept with more 12,000 women, a fact that Beatty says is exaggerated.
+In fact, rumors have been swirling for years that Beatty had slept with more 12,000 women, a figure that Beatty says is exaggerated.
 Still, the actor earned a bad boy reputation for his “love ‘em and leave ‘em” view of women and his cocky, self-absorb attitude, as is documented in Carly Simon’s classic hit song, “You’re So Vain”.

 The Welsh-born actor who was classically trained as a Shakespearean actor, Richard Burton was constantly in the news for his on-again, off-again romance with Elizabeth Taylor, but Burton also penned some wicked letters that got him permanently banned from the BBC.
 Two of the letters he wrote and sent to newspapers were openly critical of British Prime Minister Winston Churchill and even questioned his sanity.
 The BBC was so incensed over Burton’s words that the actor was permanently banned from all BBC productions.
 In addition, Burton was a long-time alcoholic.
 In fact, in one drunken evening with his older brother, Ifor, Burton witnessed his brother fall and break his neck.
 The accident left Ifor paralyzed and Burton, out of guilt, drank even more.
 In addition to his numerous romances with Hollywood leading ladies, Burton acknowledged that he “tried homosexuality”.
 Elizabeth Taylor even hinted that he had had an affair with Lawrence Olivier and had tried to seduce Eddie Fisher.